naica922/M293_t12_Project_Naima/README.md

-# Module 293 Webseite Dokumentation
+# Module 293 Website Documentation

 ## Description of the assignment:
 The task was to solve exercises with HTML and CSS. <br>